 Yes, dry Polyacrylamides are very safe.
 The EPA and local environmental officials typically allow their use.
 Some emulsion (liquid) flocculants are more closely monitored, as they contain surfactants and hydrocarbons.
-In potable water applications, a GRAS (Generally Regarded As Safe) flocculant is used which contains very few free monomers.
+In potable water applications, a GRAS (Generally Regarded As Safe) flocculant is used, which contains very few free monomers.

 This depends on the settling velocity of the particulate in their wash water as well as their available water and land resources.
 Untreated fines can take months or even years to settle naturally.
 Whereas the use of flocculants facilitates solids settling rapidly in mere moments.
-Allowing the wash process to become a closed circuit system requiring very little make up water.
+Allowing the wash process to become a closed-circuit system requiring very little makeup water.
 The solids generated using polymers are also far easier to handle.
-Polymers are also essential when using thickeners, clarifiers, and belt presses
+Polymers are also essential when using thickeners, clarifiers, and belt presses.

-Flocculants cause all of the fine suspended material in your dirty water to immediately fall to the bottom of the first pond.
-This will generally happen within 30 feet of the discharge pipe going to the pond.
-Only clean water will typically leave the first pond, hence you can shut down any additional ponds, reducing your overall water treatment footprint.
+Flocculants cause all of the fine suspended material in your dirty water to fall to the bottom of the first pond immediately.
+This settling will generally happen within 30 feet of the discharge pipe going to the pond.
+Only clean water will typically leave the first pond; hence you can shut down any additional ponds, reducing your overall water treatment footprint.

 Liquid polymers are generally polyacrylamide emulsions.
 These flocculants are preactivated and suspended in a water/oil emulsion.
-This is necessary so that the flocculant does not uncoil or break apart before it is needed.
+This process is necessary so that the flocculant does not uncoil or break apart before it is needed.
 The emulsion will not disperse or dissolve when mixed with water.
 Therefore the manufacturer adds a hydrophilic surfactant (similar to dish soap) that inverts the emulsion.
-Depending upon the variables of a specific application, Clearwater Industries will provide a recommendation on whether dry or liquid flocculants are more cost effective.
+Depending upon a specific application’s variables, Clearwater Industries will recommend whether dry or liquid flocculants are more cost-effective.

 Variables that determine the optimal clarifier for a given application include the available footprint, aggregate composition, settling velocity, required chemistry, particle size, and portability.
-Clearwater Industries prides itself on working with their clients to design solutions that are tailored to their specific needs.
+Clearwater Industries prides itself on working with their clients to design solutions tailored to their specific needs.
 We have manufactured virtually every type of water clarifier, including drag chain clarifiers, radial flow clarifiers, sloped plate clarifiers, and high compaction clarifiers.
 The systems featured in the equipment section of this site represent the culmination of 20+ years of experience in the field.
 We look forward to speaking with you to discuss what option is best for your application.